 Schedule to be posted at camp.

-The following camp rules are listed to assure a safe and enjoyable experience for all and are requested by the camp staff.
-These are in addition to those listed in the Waiver, Release and indemnity Agreement.
+The following camp rules are listed to assure a safe and enjoyable experience for everyone.
+These rules are requested by the camp staff, in addition to those listed in the Waiver, Release and Indemnity Agreement.

-- Responsibility.
-The camp staff does not provide individual care for participants.
-If you need care, you need to bring your own care giver.
+Personal Responsibility: The camp staff does not provide individual care for participants.
+If you need care, you need to bring your own caregiver.
 Camp reserves the right to limit participation based on individual condition.

-- Due to extreme fire danger only one open fire area is allowed at the amphitheater.
+Due to extreme fire danger only one open, supervised fire area is allowed at the amphitheater.
 Individual camp stoves and lanterns are permitted with advance registration of devices.

-- Keep bear bait (food and anything aromatic) out of sight and smell and away from tents.
+Although bear sightings are rare, keep bear bait (food and anything aromatic) out of sight and smell and away from tents.
 Space in your assigned cabin is available for these items.
-The bears generally avoid humans but do like to snack on people food for which they have been known to rip tents, break car windows, pull doors off camper shells, and claw car exteriors.
+The bears generally avoid humans but do like to snack on people food, for which they have been known to rip tents, break car windows, pull doors off camper shells, and claw car exteriors.
 Careless attitudes by humans have resulted in the euthanizing of bears.
 Please be proactive, handle food properly and keep wild animals (and people) safe.
 Food is not secure in your vehicle.

-- Photo/Video—Any commercial use of photographs or videos taken at Summer Retreat is prohibited without written permission by the Vegetarian Educational Institute.
-Please let the folks at the registration table KNOW if you object to your image being used by VEI for promotion purposes.
+Photo/Video—Any commercial use of photographs or videos taken at Summer Retreat is prohibited without written permission by the Vegetarian Educational Institute.
+Please let the folks at the registration table KNOW if you object to your image being used by VEI for promotional purposes.

-- Drink plenty of water.
+Drink plenty of water.
 Filtered water is available from the kitchen.
 Avoid drinking water from the lake or stream.
-Bring your own bottle or cup for personal use and reserve camp utensils and bowls for dining use.
+Bring your own bottle or cup for personal use and leave camp utensils and bowls for dining hall use.

 or Call: (415) 226-9677

-Having to ask someone to leave is no fun for us, or you.
+Please abide by the rules!
+Having to ask someone to leave is no fun for anyone.